Ask An Expert

 How the mixer works

-Theis available in two types: single and double shaft.
+The vertical ribbon mixer is available in two types: single and double shaft.

 Single-shaft type.
 The single-shaft mixer, shown in Figure 1a, has a rotating shaft fitted with horizontal arms that support helical blades (also called ribbons).
 The shaft, arms, and blades together are called the mixing tool.
 The rotating shaft runs through the center of a cylindrical, vertically oriented air- and water-tight vessel.
 The motor (not shown on the figure) that drives the shaft is typically located on the vessel’s top, which prevents material from contacting the motor’s wear parts.